cnorling/norling.io/content/post/git-rebase/index.md

 An example of that might be if you created branch `topic` while checked into branch `next` instead of branch `master` and you've already committed content you don't want to lose. `git rebase --help` has some nicely defined diagrams of what this would look like as illustrated below, or [here](https://git-scm.com/docs/git-rebase) if you want to read the official docs.

 ## Signing Older Commits

+The easiest way to sign your older commits is to setup your git config to automatically sign commits, then execute a rebase on all your commits.
+If this sounds like too much, it might be best to just leave your commits unsigned.
+Github has excellent documentation on setting up commit signatures [here](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) and how to automatically sign commits [here](https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key).